-Few comments about the proof of the theorems. \begin{itemize} \item In the base of our approach towards local polynomial convexity of $M_t$, there lies the unions of of three pairwise transverse totally-real planes.
+Few comments about our proofs of the theorems. \begin{itemize} \item In the base of our approach towards local polynomial convexity of $M_t$, there lies the union of three pairwise transverse totally-real planes.
 Therefore, we first prove Theorem~\ref{thm-3planes} with the help of Result~\ref{res-3planes} and theorems that are stated and proved in Section~\ref{sec-unionplanes}.
 The first part of Theorem~\ref{thm-cubic-pcvx} follow immediately from Theorem~\ref{thm-3planes}.
-For $S_1$, the planes that we get are not pairwise transverse.
+For $S_1$, the planes which we get are not pairwise transverse.
 We deal with that separately.

-\item To prove Theorem~\ref{thm-surface-pcvx}, the path we take is via a perturbation theorem (Theorem~\ref{thm-polyperturb}) that will allow us to prove local polynomial convexity of union of three totally real surfaces which can be seen as small perturbation of the planes in Theorem~\ref{thm-3planes}.
+\item To prove Theorem~\ref{thm-surface-pcvx}, we use Kallin's lemma to enable us to prove local polynomial convexity of union of three totally real surfaces which can be seen as small perturbation of the planes in Theorem~\ref{thm-3planes}.

 \item We use some results of Wiegerink (Results~\ref{res-wiegerinck1}, \ref{res-wiegerinck} and \ref{res-wiegnonhomo}) to prove Theorems~\ref{thm-cubic-hull} and \ref{thm-surface-hull}.
 Theorem~\ref{thm-planes-hull} follows from Theorem~\ref{thm-cubic-hull}. \end{itemize}